bmillsmc/UI-Design-Project/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Notes
+The Monsters tab is not currently populated with information yet.
+The method to do this will be updated shortly.